-Although the nationwide recognition of gay marriage has made LGBT estate planning easier, LGBT individuals still face challenges in planning for a secure future and in planning to leave behind a legacy.
+Although the nationwide recognition of gay marriage has made LGBTQ estate planning easier, LGBTQ individuals still face challenges in planning for a secure future and in planning to leave behind a legacy.
 Lesbian, gay, bisexual and transgender individuals can all benefit from getting legal advice on estate planning from an attorney who understands the unique issues faced under the law.

-- Why is estate planning important for LGBT individuals?
+- Why is estate planning important for LGBTQ individuals?

-- How can a St. Louis LGBT estate planning lawyer help?
+- How can a St. Louis LGBTQ estate planning lawyer help?

 Today, it is possible for gay and lesbian couples to marry so they can benefit from protections like the ability to leave assets to spouses without incurring estate taxes.
 Still, not everyone opts to get married.
 If you don’t, you will need to take many steps to provide protection for your partner.